alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # computer-vision-xenopus-tadpole-tracker
-Research project with OpenCV (Python / C++) and Tensorflow that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.
+Research project with OpenCV and Tensorflow that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.

 Project is in collaboration with the neuroscience department at Bard College.